scalableminds/webknossos/docs/keyboard_shortcuts.md

 # Keyboard & Mouse Shortcuts

-The most important shortcuts are always shown in the statusbar at the bottom.
+The most important shortcuts are always shown in the statusbar at the bottom of the screen.
 These shortcut hints depend on the active tool and also change when modifiers are pressed to allow easy exploration of available functionality.

 A complete listing of all available keyboard & mouse shortcuts for webKnossos can be found below.